LoanToolsHub logo: navy blue house outline, royal blue calculator with white keys and a green button, and a green wrench for loan and payment tools.

 Personal loan refinance often promises a lower rate or a single payment.
 Verify whether fees are financed into principal.
 Verify whether the new term is longer than remaining months on the old loan.
 A lower rate with a longer term can still cost more total interest.
 If you are consolidating credit cards into a personal loan, model the personal loan payment path and compare against accelerated card payoff using the Credit Card Payoff Calculator.
 Consolidation fails most often when balances re-grow on cards after consolidation frees capacity.

 If your goal is purely faster payoff, sometimes extra principal beats refinance, especially when fees are high or remaining months are few.
-The Extra Payment Calculator helps compare ‘stay and prepay’ versus ‘refinance and prepay’ under the same monthly budget.
+The Payment Calculator helps compare ‘stay and prepay’ versus ‘refinance and prepay’ under the same monthly budget.

 Decision checklist before you sign refinance paperwork